javantanna/mpx/README.md

 ---

 ## 🏗️ The MPX Architecture
-## 🏗️ The MPX Architecture

-Here's how MPX files are actually structured and how the dual-layer system works.
 Here's how MPX files are actually structured and how the dual-layer system works.

 ### File Structure Overview